susanev/uw-stars-cse/142/exams/final/practice-final.md

 	1-line paragraph
 	```

 	It would assign max the value 3 because the method returns the maximum number of lines in any given paragraph.
 You must exactly reproduce the format of this output.
-You may assume that the input file has no blank lines, that it contains at least one paragraph, and that each paragraph is terminated by a line containing just "".
+You may assume that the input file is not blank, that it contains at least one paragraph, and that each paragraph is terminated by a line containing just "".

 6. Arrays, 10 points.
 Write a static method called minToFront that takes an array of integers as a parameter and that moves the minimum value in the list to the front by swapping its position with whatever is currently at the front of the list.
 For example, if a variable called list stores the following values: